Ensure your online account is up to date in case of postal disruption. Update your account here.

 - Vehicles designated as off-highway under the traffic safety act such as ATVs, dirt bikes, and pocket bikes.

-- Or any other vehicles deemed by CAA, CAA Atlantic or AAA as ineligible.
+Or any other vehicles deemed by CAA, CAA Atlantic or AAA as ineligible due to safety or operational considerations.

 Roadside Assistance Service Quality